For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 The Stainless Collection is All-Clad’s most popular line of cookware, and with good reason.
 Showcasing a classic, elegant design and outstanding durability, it delivers the high level of performance professional chefs demand – and works just as well in the home kitchen.

-Available in both an 11-inch version and a smaller 9-inch model, it is ideal for browning, searing, and pan frying a variety of ingredients, it transfers from the stovetop to the oven or broiler with ease.
+Available in both an 11-inch version and a smaller 9-inch model, it is ideal for browning, searing, and pan frying a variety of ingredients, and it transfers from the stovetop to the oven or broiler with ease.

 With a large surface area and tall, curved sidewalls, it excels at holding heat in the vessel and prevents splattering.
 And the sloped sides make tossing, shaking, and turning ingredients easy and efficient.